Megaladata 7.3—A Major Release

 In the Database export component, you can now completely re-create tables.
 In the node configuration wizard, the modal window for table creation now has the setting Delete existing table.
 If it is enabled, running the node includes two steps:

-• Creating a new table through a relevant SQL query.
+DROP TABLE IF EXISTS table_name(or the equivalent command for DBMSs that do not supportIF EXISTS). - Creating a new table through a relevant SQL query.

 When the Delete existing table option is enabled, an additional read-only text block displaying the deletion command appears on the SQL query tab above the main table-creating query editor.
 For ODBC connections and MS Access, the delete query is performed in error-ignore mode.

-Additionally, the Database export component now supports creating columns with the maximum possible size (mapping to types like nvarchar(max)ntext, or clob).
+Additionally, the Database export component now supports creating columns with the maximum possible size (mapping to types like nvarchar(max), ntext, or clob).
 The table creation dialogue offers a specific String(max) data type, as well as an All string(max) button, to convert all string fields at once.

 When exporting to a database, you can now set key fields during table creation.
 The table creating dialogue in the Database export node wizard now includes options for selecting key fields and enabling a Not NULL parameter.
 Batch editing of fields is also supported.